 Discretionary Housing Payments

-Discretionary Housing Payments (DHP) are not part of the normal Housing Benefit scheme.
-We get a grant from central government each year and the money available is limited.
+If Housing Benefit or Universal Credit Housing Costs does not fully cover your rent you will have a shortfall.
+If this is the case, you may wish to apply for a Discretionary Housing Payment (DHP).
+We get a grant from central government each year to assist those that need extra help with housing costs and the money available is limited.
 For this reason, we can only grant help to people who have special circumstances which make it difficult for them to pay their rent.

-You can apply for a DHP if you're currently entitled to Housing Benefit of at least £0.50 per week.
-You can't get DHP if your rent is already covered in full by Housing Benefit.
-You can't get DHP to help towards your Council Tax charge.
+You can apply for a DHP if you're currently entitled to Housing Benefit or Universal Credit Housing Costs of at least £0.50 per week.
+You can't get DHP if your rent is already covered in full by Housing Benefit or Universal Credit.

 Special circumstances include: